 Challan Identification Number

 Challan Identification Number (CIN) is a proof of payment of tax, as well as a necessary resource that can be used for making status enquiries.
 The taxpayer is required to ensure that CIN is stamped on the challan by the bank.
-If it isn’t, he/she may approach the bank requesting the same.
+If it is not, the assessee may approach the bank requesting the stamp to be affixed.
 If the bank is unable to handle the issue, the grievance must be intimated to the Bank’s Regional Manager and the Regional Office of Reserve Bank of India.
 CIN consists of three parts:

 - Seven digit BSR code of the depository Bank Branch.

 The taxpayer can view the following details after entering the Challan Identification Number (CIN):

 - BSR Code

 - Major Head Code With Description